-There actually isn’t any value in soft plastics – it's not like other recyclables such as glass and aluminium - so we have to pay to have it recycled.
-That’s why we need to have manufacturers and big brands contributing to the costs of recycling this soft plastic.
+There is no value in soft plastics – it's not like other recyclables such as glass and aluminium – so we have to pay to have soft plastics recycled.
+That’s why we need manufacturers and big brands contributing to the costs of recycling this soft plastic.

 Drop off your e-waste to the TechCollect NZ scheme so e-waste is diverted from landfill and recycled responsibility.

 Find out more on the TechCollect NZ website(external link).